dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 Because we are writing the server side of the application, we want to generate dispatch server skeleton code.

 #.
-Select “Dispatch server skeletons”.
+Select "Dispatch server skeletons".
 #.
 Click **Next** to continue to the next page of the wizard.

 .. figure:: images/motinters.png